cakeslice/Flawk.js/README.md

 &nbsp;

 ## ⚠️ This boilerplate is quite outdated and is missing important documentation.
-Something like Next.js combined with Next-UI is a much better alternative that includes a lot of the features this boilerplate includes
+Something like Next.js combined with Next-UI is a much better alternative that includes a lot of the features of this boilerplate

 &nbsp;
 &nbsp;